-Our clear focus on continuous improvement continues to result in various awards and has most recently resulted in being recognized as a Bonner Character and Gold Ribbon School Awardee in the 16-17 school year.
+Our clear focus on continuous improvement continues to result in various awards and has most recently resulted in being recognized by earning the Bonner Character Award and the Gold Ribbon School Award.
 CHS also remains a three-time California Distinguished Schools Program and two-time National Blue Ribbon Schools Program honoree and has continued to receive the Clovis Assessment System for Sustained Improvement (CLASSI) Exemplary School Award the last three years.